Who Is Charlie Hunnam?

 While on Anarchy, Hunnam also starred as the lead in Guillermo del Toro's blockbuster Pacific Rim (2013), a sci-fi drama about humans operating giant humanoids to battle sea monsters from another dimension.
 The actor teamed up with del Toro again for the gothic horror flick Crimson Peak (2015), which found a solid audience and generally fared well with critics.

 'Fifty Shades of Grey'

-In between these films, it was announced that Hunnam was set to star as Christian Grey in the film version of E.L.
+In between these projects, it was announced that Hunnam was set to star as Christian Grey in the film version of E.L.
 James' erotic novel Fifty Shades of Grey.
 However, due to multiple scheduling conflicts, Hunnam reluctantly bowed out and later called the ordeal "the worst professional experience of my life."

 “I called [director Sam Taylor-Johnson], and we both cried our eyes out on the phone for 20 minutes,” he told V Man magazine in 2015.
-“I needed to tell her that this was not going to work… There was a lot of personal stuff going on in my life that left me on real emotional shaky ground and mentally weak.
+“I needed to tell her that this was not going to work. … There was a lot of personal stuff going on in my life that left me on real emotional shaky ground and mentally weak.
 I just got myself so f–king overwhelmed and I was sort of having panic attacks about the whole thing.”

 After a brief courtship, Hunnam married actress Katharine Towne in 1999 but the couple called it quits three years later.

 Since 2005, he's been in a relationship with artist Morgana McNelis.